OverfortGames/SteamNetGodot/README.md

 ## Is this for me?

 In it's core SteamNetGodot is the combination of [Facepunch.Steamworks](https://github.com/Facepunch/Facepunch.Steamworks) and [LiteNetLib](https://github.com/RevenantX/LiteNetLib).
-It's a performant C# Steam Networking library for Godot.
+A performant, easy to use C# Steam Networking library for the wonderful Godot engine.

 It will be regularly updated since it's currently in use on our game [Taverna](https://store.steampowered.com/app/3219160/Taverna).

-## Good
+## Goodies

 - Compressed Steam VOIP (3-5 KB/s)
 - Smart matchmaking through Steam Lobbies / internal logic